Golden Rule #3: How to Assess Market Competition

-A good way to understand the nature of competition in the world of Internet business is the story of the lion and the two Internet Marketers.
+A good way to understand the nature of competition on the Internet is the story of the lion and the two online business owners.

-The story goes that there were two Internet marketers traveling through the African savannah when they unexpectedly turned a corner and came face to face with a hungry lion.
+The story goes that there were two online business owners traveling through the African jungle when they unexpectedly turned a corner and came face to face with a hungry lion.

-As the lion began to circle them, the first Internet marketer sat down on a nearby rock, took off his hiking boots and started putting on a pair of sneakers which he had been carrying in his backpack.
+As the lion began to circle them, the first online business owner sat down on a nearby rock, took off his hiking boots and started putting on a pair of sneakers which he had been carrying in his backpack.

-The second Internet marketer looked puzzled and said, “What are you doing, you’ll never be able to outrun a lion”
+The second online business owner looked puzzled and said, “What are you doing, you’ll never be able to outrun a lion”

-The first Internet marketer looked up and replied, “I don’t need to outrun the lion, I just need to outrun you!”
+The first online business owner looked up and replied, “I don’t need to outrun the lion, I just need to outrun you!”